 Feeds approximately 2-3 people

-If you are interested in purchasing a share please join our waitlist for the 2020 season by clicking the button below.
-Applications will open to the waitlist at 9 am on Tuesday, March 3rd.
+If you are interested in purchasing a share please join our waitlist for the 2022 season by clicking the button below.
+You will be notified when applications open.

 Benefits of Joining a CSA